Janneke Schopman

-Johanna ("Janneke") Dorotheo Maria Schopman (born 26 April 1977) is the head coach of the Indian women's national field hockey team and a former Dutch field hockey player who played as a defender for Dutch club HC Den Bosch and the Netherlands national team.
+Johanna "Janneke" Dorotheo Maria Schopman (born 26 April 1977) is a former Dutch field hockey player who played as a defender for Dutch club HC Den Bosch and the Netherlands national team.
+She served as the head coach of the Indian women's national field hockey team.
+Since 2024 she serves as head coach of the women’s National field hockey team of Germany.

 Playing career

 Schopman started playing hockey at Dutch club Tempo '34 in Rotterdam.
-She also played for HC Rotterdam, before transferring to HC Den Bosch, where she played until stopping in 2010.
+She also played for HC Rotterdam, before transferring to HC Den Bosch, where she played until 2010.
 While part of the Den Bosch squad, she won 6 national titles.